 (c) any body corporate that would be a subsidiary of Gold Corporation within the meaning of the Corporations Act if that Act applied to Gold Corporation;

-“the Account” means the banking accounts together constituting the Gold Corporation Account referred to in section 55;
+the Account means the banking accounts together constituting the Gold Corporation Account referred to in section 55;

-“The Director of The Perth Mint” means the body corporate of that name constituted under section 9 of the Perth Mint Act 1970 2 as enacted prior to the coming into operation of the Perth Mint Amendment Act 1986;
+The Director of The Perth Mint means the body corporate of that name constituted under section 9 of the Perth Mint Act 1970 2 as enacted prior to the coming into operation of the Perth Mint Amendment Act 1986;

-“the Royal Mint” means the Perth Branch of the Royal Mint established by proclamation under section 11 of the Coinage Act 1870 of the Parliament of the United Kingdom;
+the Royal Mint means the Perth Branch of the Royal Mint established by proclamation under section 11 of the Coinage Act 1870 of the Parliament of the United Kingdom;

-“Treasurer” means the Treasurer of the State;
+Treasurer means the Treasurer of the State;

-“Treasury” means the department of the Public Service for which the Under Treasurer is the chief executive officer.
+Treasury means the department of the Public Service for which the Under Treasurer is the chief executive officer.

 (2) A reference in this Act to gold shall be construed as including a reference to silver, other precious metals, precious stones and other minerals.